PowerBiDevCamp/TenantManagement/README.md

 Copy the **Client ID** (aka Application ID) and paste it into a text document so you can use it later in the setup process.
-Note that this **Client ID** value will be used by **TenantManagement** project to configure user authentication with Azure AD.
+Note that this **Client ID** value will be used by **TenantManagement** project to configure authentication with Azure AD.

 <img src="Images\ReadMe\media\image16.png" width=600 />